bdevos/appjeniksaan-site/content/snippets/about.md

-Appjeniksaan is my personal software development 🛠 shop to let me build sites and apps that I think are interesting or fun 🤪 to create.
-On this site I will try 🙈 to share my discoveries 🪐
+Appjeniksaan is my personal software development 🛠 shop which lets me create sites and apps that I think are delightful or just fun 🤪 to build 🚀.
+On this site I will try 🙈 to share the interesting info I bump into on the www 🌍